mrphishxxx/stack-python-plone/README.md

     dotcloud push

 ##Usage:
-Visit your new Plone site at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.
+Using a web browser, visit your new Plone site at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.
 Use the following credentials: